Back to help center

 How they are used in the solution

-The designated caregiver enters the client's preferred pool with a strong weight.
-Preferred caregivers expand that pool.
+The designated caregiver and preferred caregivers help Caire protect continuity around the client.
 Districts connect client demand to local capacity and routes.

 Example

-If client H015 has no designated caregiver, the solution can still run.
-Once the caregiver is selected, diagnostics can show whether H015 received that person, someone in the pool, or another employee because of capacity limits.
+If a client has no designated caregiver, the solution can still run.
+Once the caregiver is selected, diagnostics can show whether the client received that person, another preferred caregiver, or someone else because of capacity limits.